The Prodigal Daughter

 We all know the tale -- a father has two sons to which he'll leave his inheritance.
-The younger son, who can't wait for pops to kick the bucket so he can collect his share, demands the money from dad before he dies.
+The younger son, who can't wait for pops to kick the bucket so he can collect his share, demands the money from dad while he's still alive.
 Dad, being a nice guy, gives it to him.
 The younger son travels far, far away and blows all the money on frivolous things like shopping and hookers.
 Eventually a huge famine strikes the land and the younger brother becomes so poor that he even envies the food pigs eat.
 The younger son snaps out of it and realizes he massively fucked up and goes crawling back to dad.
 He even rehearses the speech he's going to say to dad, but when the younger son finally returns home, the dad simply embraces him and then covers him with a fine robe, a ring, and sandals while ordering a calf to be slaughtered for a big celebratory meal.

 Meanwhile, the older brother, who's kept his head down, obeyed every command, and was a good son this whole time is not impressed at his younger brother's abrupt return.
 He (rightfully) gets pissed and tells his dad, "Behold, these many years I have served you, and I never disobeyed a commandment of yours, but you never gave me a goat, that I might celebrate with my friends.
 But when this, your son, came, who has devoured your living with prostitutes, you killed the fattened calf for him."

-I identify all too well with the older son while feeling like I should be the father, and wishing I was the younger son.
+This story really resonates with me because I identify all too well with the older son while feeling like I should be the father, and wishing I was the younger son.
 Pretty confusing, I know.
 Let's back up.

 My dad isn't the easiest person to get along with.
-He, like any other person, can't be categorized as good or bad.
+He, like any other person, can't be categorized into a rigid binary of good or bad.
 He's a dude with good traits and a hell of a lot of faults (and to me, personally, his faults more often outweigh his good traits).
 He's alienated his children, is emotionally and verbally abusive to his wife and children, and has violent episodes where he throws household objects at me, kicks walls and doors, screams that I'm a bitch and a worthless daughter who should live in a gutter, tries to physically assault members of our family, and pretty much just loses his shit for small infractions.

 The older son